-∙ Implemented a smart farm system that can automatically control the growing environment of crops using a webcam, which distinguishes the presence or absence of cherry tomatoes or the degree of ripening, and a robotic arm, which harvests the cherry tomatoes.
+Implemented a smart farm system that automatically controls the growing environment of crops using a webcam, which distinguishes the presence or absence of cherry tomatoes or the ripening degrees, and a robotic arm, which harvests the cherry tomatoes.

-∙ Crawled the image of cherry tomatoes and labelling using JavaScript and Python codes; learned the ripeness degree of cherry tomatoes.
+Crawled the image of cherry tomatoes and labelling using JavaScript and Python codes; learned the ripening degree of cherry tomatoes.

-∙ Imported TensorFlow and OpenCV as Python code with the learned module and developed an AI object detection code through webcam.
+Imported TensorFlow and OpenCV as Python code with the learned module and developed an AI object detection code through webcam.

-∙ Constructed a Python code by importing Pyfirmata that can control Arduino in a Windows environment.
+Constructed a Python code by importing Pyfirmata that can control Arduino in a Windows environment.